About

 [hide]

-• Why you should make this amazing chicken curry
+• Why this chicken curry is special

-• How to serve this Chicken Curry
+• How to serve this chicken curry

-Why you should make this amazing chicken curry
+Why this chicken curry is special

 • This is an easy recipe that is also truly authentic!